jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 #### Message

 Message can include variables.
-For more information, see Alarms - Message Variables.
+For more information, see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].